Matty1112/AID_chatbot_script_v2/README.md

 , at the start of a Say input starts a new line with the AI's name tag.
 This means that even if it's already responded, you can get it to respond again, ir even add a trailing sentence to the beginning of its dialogue.

-Starting context
+; at the start of a Say input starts a new line with your name tag.
+This means that even if you've already responded, you can respond again and once again add a trailing sentence for the AI to finish off.

+(Starting context)
+You: Hey, wanna go for a walk?
+AI: Sure!

+(Example say input)
+,
+(How it ends up)
+You: Hey, wanna go for a walk?
+AI: Sure!
+AI:

+Exact same principles applies to starting a Say input with a semi-colon, but for yourself.

+(Starting context)
+You: Hey, wanna go for a walk?
+AI: Sure!

+(Example say input)
+;

+(How it'd look)
+You: Hey, wanna go for a walk?
+AI: Sure!
+You:

+If you have something in mind to start off the line, you can do something like

+(Starting context)
+You: Hey, wanna go for a walk?
+AI: Sure!

+(Example say input)
+,Wait, Shoot.
+Let me just go back and grab my keys.
+I'll

+(How it'd look)
+You: Hey, wanna go for a walk?
+AI: Sure!
+AI: Wait, shoot.
+Let me just go back and grab my keys.
+I'll

+Exact same principles applies to starting a Say input with a semi-colon, but for yourself.

+(Starting context)
 Bob: Hey, wanna go for a walk?
 Joe: Sure!

-Example input
-/say ,

-How it ends up
+(Example say input)
+;

+(How it'd look)
 Bob: Hey, wanna go for a walk?
 Joe: Sure!
-Joe:

-If you have something in mind for it to say, you can do something like

-Starting context
+Bob:

+(Starting context)
 Bob: Hey, wanna go for a walk?
 Joe: Sure!

-Input (Say)

-,Shoot.
-Let me just go back and grab my keys.
-I'll
+(Example say input)
+;How about we go to the

-How it'd look
+(How it'd look)
 Bob: Hey, wanna go for a walk?
 Joe: Sure!
-Joe: Shoot.
-Let me just go back and grab my keys.
-I'll
+Bob: How about we go to the